 Alabamians and Mississippians are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not know it!
 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.

 That is why the American Diabetes Association's Birmingham office is so committed to educating the public about how to stop diabetes and support those living with the disease.
-In 2012, the American Diabetes Association is funding $2.6 million in research in the State of Alabama.
+In 2015, the American Diabetes Association has funded over $1.7 million in research in the State of Alabama.